 It is possible for a hobby to turn into a business or a business to turn into a hobby.
 Maybe people liked your art so much you started regularly selling it at craft fairs.
-Or you realized selling your art was no fun and not profitable enough and went back to doing it as a hobby.
+Or you realized selling your art was no fun and not profitable enough as an activity for your livelihood, so you went back to doing it as a hobby.

 You have to consider each year whether you’re a business or a hobby.
 If the IRS thinks you should have changed how you classify your activity, they might audit you.
 Similarly, if you haven’t really changed what you’re doing but are trying to game your tax situation, the IRS might audit that.
 You have to honestly assess your situation and keep records of everything.